Cloud Computing “Most Positive for Businesses”: UK Study

 Gartner had predicted, at the start of 2011, that cloud hosting and virtualization would be the top priorities for CIOs that year.
 With the results of going on the cloud getting a resounding thumbs-up from CIOs, cloud computing will continue to remain the epicenter of attention.

-It is interesting to note that the research agency that conducted this study under the aegis of BT Engage IT, Vanson Bourn, is the same entity that had been commissioned by CA Technologies to determine how cloud computing had impacted the role of the CIO in the organization (See: What’s The New Cloud-Friendly CIO Like?).
+It is interesting to note that the research agency that conducted this study under the aegis of BT Engage IT, Vanson Bourn, is the same entity that had been commissioned by CA Technologies to determine how cloud computing had impacted the role of the CIO in the organization.

 By Sourya Biswas